Modeling the Diachronic Evolution of Legal Norms: An LRMoo-Based, Component-Level, Event-Centric Approach to Legal Knowledge Graphs: Introduction

 \section{Introduction}

-The increasing demand for transparency, efficiency in legal research, and the proliferation of Legal Tech and Artificial Intelligence (AI) applications underscore the critical need for machine-readable representations of legal norms \cite{kucuk2025computational}.
-Effectively representing these norms for automated processing, however, requires a nuanced approach that captures not only the entirety of a legal instrument but also its constituent parts and, crucially, its dynamic state over time \cite{chen2023temporal} \cite{cai2024survey}.
+The increasing demand for transparency, efficiency in legal research, and the proliferation of Legal Tech and Artificial Intelligence (AI) applications underscore the critical need for machine-readable representations of legal norms.
+In recent years, the development of robust Legal Knowledge Graphs (LKGs) has emerged as a key strategy to meet this need \cite{louis2024interpretable,moens2007automatic}.
+The challenge of formally modeling time and identifying legal resources through an event-centric ontology was a foundational topic in seminal early research \cite{lima2008ontology}, and it continues to be an active area of investigation \cite{kucuk2025computational,chen2023temporal,cai2024survey}.

-While foundational conceptual frameworks—such as the Functional Requirements for Bibliographic Records (FRBR/FRBRoo) and the XML schema standard Akoma Ntoso—provide robust approaches for representing legal documents and their macro-level evolution \cite{lima2008ontology}, they typically focus on entire instruments (\emph{Works}/\emph{Expressions}/\emph{Manifestations}) rather than on sub-documentary elements.
-Although the OASIS LegalDocML initiative and related European modeling efforts (e.g., OntoLegis) have shown how to encode legislative texts in XML, these initiatives do not fully address the need to track temporally discrete, component-level changes (titles, articles, paragraphs) with explicit versioning metadata.

-This challenge is particularly acute when considering the capabilities of current Generative AI.
-For instance, Brazil’s 1988 Federal Constitution has been amended over one hundred times since its enactment.
-Each amendment may insert, delete, or modify specific articles and paragraphs.Today's large language models (LLMs) and other generative AI tools operate on a probabilistic basis, which, despite their substantial capabilities, makes them inherently unsuitable for tasks requiring absolute precision.
-They lack deterministic mechanisms to retrieve or reconstruct the exact text of the Constitution as it stood on a particular past date (e.g., January 10, 2005), frequently leading to inadvertent omissions or discrepancies.
-This limitation highlights a critical gap, as the high-stakes nature of the legal field demands verifiable accuracy and deterministic reliability, where correctness is not a probability but a requirement.
+While foundational conceptual frameworks like IFLA LRMoo \cite{lrmoo2024} and standards like Akoma Ntoso \cite{palmirani2011akoma} provide robust, general-purpose approaches, the specific challenge of tracking temporally discrete, component-level changes requires a dedicated modeling pattern.
+This challenge is particularly acute when considering current Generative AI.
+Brazil’s 1988 Federal Constitution, for instance, has been amended over one hundred times.
+Today's large language models (LLMs) operate on a probabilistic basis, making them inherently unsuitable for tasks requiring absolute precision.
+Their lack of deterministic mechanisms makes them unreliable for the high-stakes legal domain, where correctness is not a probability but a requirement \cite{padiu2024extent,lai2023large}.
+They frequently fail when asked to retrieve the exact text of the Constitution as it stood on a particular past date.